|

 seaweed which washed up on the shore but the

-villagers made a valiant effort to get rid of it,
+villagers made a courageous effort to get rid of it,

 perhaps believing it makes the area undesirable to